About the Onkyo TX-NR7100

 - AccuEQ: AccuEQ streamlines the initial setup of your home theater setup and ensures the Onkyo AV receiver and speakers are properly calibrated for the best performance in your listening space.
 AccuEQ calculates speaker distance from the listening position, adjusts speaker sound pressure level, and sets the speaker crossover.
 The latter selects the correct point to roll off low-frequency sound to the subwoofer.
 The result is clear and balanced full-spectrum surround sound.

-- DIRAC Live: DIRAC Live is a state-of-the-art digital room correcting technology that improves overall audio performance for enhanced musical staging, clarity, dialog, and deeper bass.
-Dirac Live Room Correction automatically calibrates sound in your room using the free Onkyo Control App (for Apple iOS 12.0+ & Android OS 5.0+), plus the included microphone; or the Dirac Live desktop or laptop application and a 3rd party USB mic (not included).
+- Dirac Live: DIRAC Live is a state-of-the-art digital room correcting technology that improves overall audio performance for enhanced musical staging, clarity, dialog, and deeper bass.
+Dirac Live Room Correction (Lite version) automatically calibrates sound in your room using the free Onkyo Control App (for Apple iOS 12.0+ & Android OS 5.0+), plus the included microphone.
 It analyzes your audio system and listening environment by examining acoustic data measured by the microphone and detecting deficiencies.
 It corrects both the timing and amplitude aspects of sound colorations using a mixed-phase correction filter throughout the listening area, not just a particular zone.
-Dirac Live will unlock your loudspeaker system's full potential in any listening space and delivers a uniquely pristine listening experience.
+Dirac Live will unlock your loudspeaker system's full potential in any listening space and delivers a uniquely pristine listening experience. *This receiver only supports the Lite version of Dirac Live through the Onkyo Control App and not the Full Bandwidth version of Dirac Live through your computer and a 3rd party microphone.

 Notes: You can choose to bypass DIRAC Live and AccuEQ so you can manually set the distance, crossover, EQ, and level of each speaker.